-Guided tours of the upper levels of the cathedral are available all year round, although the days and times vary according to the season.
+Guided tours of the upper levels of the cathedral are available although the days and times vary according to the season.
 Contact the cathedral on 01856 874894 for more information.
 Booking is essential.

 Find out more about St Magnus Cathedral.